 The case is further complicated when a Ceres-bound ‘ice trawler’ space freighter called the Canterbury intercepts a distress call from the missing heiress’ liner, The Scopuli, and the Canterbury crew seem intent on ignoring it; save for a conscience-stricken first officer James Holden (Steven Strait) who secretly logs receipt of the signal (against the rest of his crew’s wishes) and commits them to rescuing the vessel.

-The Canterbury is ambushed and destroyed, save for Holden and his small boarding party who were aboard a rescue shuttle; belter engineer Naomi (Dominique Tipper), hotheaded Amos (Wes Chatham), pilot and former Mars naval officer Alex (Cas Avnar) and an ill-fated medic.
-Cas Avnar gives his “Alex” character a vaguely Texan accent as well.
+The Canterbury is ambushed and destroyed, save for Holden and his small boarding party who were aboard a rescue shuttle; belter engineer Naomi (Dominique Tipper), hotheaded Amos (Wes Chatham), pilot and former Mars naval officer Alex (Cas Anvar) and an ill-fated medic.
+Cas Anvar gives his “Alex” character a vaguely Texan accent as well.
 A nice touch…

 They are the last survivors of the Canterbury, and were believed to be killed by the Martian navy, using unknown stealth technology.